-Are they seeds?
-Legumes?
-Fruit?
-Well, in the culinary world, the answer is “yes” to all three!
+Are nut seeds, legumes, or fruit?
+In the culinary world, the answer is “yes” to all three.
 Although the botanical definition of a nut is quite defined, the culinary use of the word “nut” is rather varied.
-Almonds and walnuts are technically seeds, peanuts are really a legume, while hazelnuts are considered a true botanical nut.
+While almonds, cashews, pistachios, and walnuts are technically seeds, and peanuts are really a legume.
+On the other hand, hazelnuts are considered a true botanical nut.

 Most nuts are high in Omega 3 fatty acids, which have been shown to lower LDL cholesterol and provide other cardioprotective properties.
 In addition to providing healthy fats, nuts also contain high amounts of fiber, protein, Vitamin E, and a variety of essential minerals.

 Nuts are a common snack food and can be used as a vegetarian protein source.
-Because nuts are quite energy dense (or high in calories), they are a naturally compact source of energy, which is perfect for traveling.
-Nuts are often a major component in trail mixes and granola bars.
+Because nuts are quite energy-dense (or high in calories), they are a naturally compact source of energy, which is perfect for traveling.
+For this reason, nuts are often a major component in trail mixes and granola bars.

-Some nuts, like almonds, are even used to produce non-dairy milk substitutes.
+Some nuts, like almonds, are used to produce non-dairy milk substitutes.
 The nuts are pureed, mixed with water, and then strained to remove the solids.
 The resulting liquid can be consumed plain or flavored and sweetened to increase palatability.

 Shelled nuts can be purchased raw or roasted.
 Roasted nuts have a deeper, more complex flavor and may also be salted or seasoned with other spices.
 Nuts can be either dry roasted or roasted in oil, both of which produce a unique flavor and texture in the nut.
 Shelled nuts also need to be stored away from heat and moisture.
-Freezing nuts is also an option and can dramatically increase their shelf life.
+Freezing nuts is an option that can dramatically increase their shelf life.